Shenandoah Street Elementary School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- Shenandoah Street Elementary School's student population of 472 students has declined by 9% over five school years.
+- Shenandoah Street Elementary School's student population of 475 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-5|

 - Shenandoah Street Elementary School's student:teacher ratio of 21:1 has decreased from 22:1 over five school years.

 |Definition of Terms 2016-2017 School Year Data||This School||State Level (CA)|

 |Reading / Language Arts Test Scores (% Proficient)|